 The Water Education Foundation’s tours offer participants a firsthand look at the water facilities, rivers and regions critical in the debate about the future of water resources.
 Issues of water supply, water quality, environmental restoration, flood management, groundwater and water conservation are addressed by a wide range of speakers representing different viewpoints.

 The tours are praised for being balanced, thorough and fun.
-Participants learn about local, state and federal issues from experts on all sides.
 Time for socializing and networking is included in the action-packed itineraries.

 A limited number of scholarships are available on a case-by-case basis.
 For more information, please contact Programs Manager Nick Gray.